 Recommended: large sausage casings

-- Using a sausage stuffer, fill the casings – spiralling the sausage into a large pan of water.
+Using a sausage stuffer, fill the casings – spiraling the sausage into a large pan of water.
 It’s best top place a plate on the bottom of the pan first, this helps with heat distribution.

 Here’s an alternative recipe to try